-Special encoding of small aggregate data types
+#Special encoding of small aggregate data types

-Since KeyDB 2.2 many data types are optimized to use less space up to a certain size.
+Many data types are optimized to use less space up to a certain size.
 Hashes, Lists, Sets composed of just integers, and Sorted Sets, when smaller than a given number of elements, and up to a maximum element size, are encoded in a very memory efficient way that uses up to 10 times less memory (with 5 time less memory used being the average saving).

 This is completely transparent from the point of view of the user and API.
 Since this is a CPU / memory trade off it is possible to tune the maximum number of elements and maximum element size for special encoded types using the following KeyDB.conf directives.

-Using 32 bit instances
+#Using 32 bit instances

 KeyDB compiled with 32 bit target uses a lot less memory per key, since pointers are small, but such an instance will be limited to 4 GB of maximum memory usage.
 To compile KeyDB as 32 bit binary use make 32bit.
 RDB and AOF files are compatible between 32 bit and 64 bit instances (and between little and big endian of course) so you can switch from 32 to 64 bit, or the contrary, without problems.

-Bit and byte level operations
+#Bit and byte level operations

-KeyDB 2.2 introduced new bit and byte level operations:
+Bit and byte level operations:

 SETRANGE in order to store one byte of information for each user.
 This is just an example but it is actually possible to model a number of problems in very little space with these new primitives.

-Use hashes when possible
+#Use hashes when possible

 If you want to know more about this, read the next section.

-Using hashes to abstract a very memory efficient plain key-value store on top of KeyDB
+#Using hashes to abstract a very memory efficient plain key-value store on top of KeyDB

 Basically it is possible to model a plain key-value store using KeyDB where values can just be just strings, that is not just more memory efficient than KeyDB plain keys but also much more memory efficient than memcached.

-Let's start with some fact: a few keys use a lot more memory than a single key containing a hash with a few fields.
+Let's start with some facts: a few keys use a lot more memory than a single key containing a hash with a few fields.
 How is this possible?
 We use a trick.
 In theory in order to guarantee that we perform lookups in constant time (also known as O(1) in big O notation) there is the need to use a data structure with a constant time complexity in the average case, like a hash table.

-This does not work well just from the point of view of time complexity, but also from the point of view of constant times, since a linear array of key value pairs happens to play very well with the CPU cache (it has a better cache locality than a hash table).
+This does not only work well from the point of view of time complexity, but also from the point of view of constant times, since a linear array of key value pairs happens to play very well with the CPU cache (it has a better cache locality than a hash table).

 However since hash fields and values are not (always) represented as full featured KeyDB objects, hash fields can't have an associated time to live (expire) like a real key, and can only contain a string.
-But we are okay with this, this was anyway the intention when the hash data type API was designed (we trust simplicity more than features, so nested data structures are not allowed, as expires of single fields are not allowed).
+But we are okay with this, this was the intention anyway when the hash data type API was designed (we trust simplicity more than features, so nested data structures are not allowed, as expires of single fields are not allowed).

 So hashes are memory efficient.
 This is very useful when using hashes to represent objects or to model other problems when there are group of related fields.
 But what about if we have a plain key value business?